Consumerism: Mass production

 The Industrial Revolution dramatically increased the availability of consumer goods, although it was still primarily focused on the capital goods sector and industrial infrastructure (i.e., mining, steel, oil, transportation networks, communications networks, industrial cities, financial centers, etc.).
 The advent of the department store represented a paradigm shift in the experience of shopping.
 Customers could now buy an astonishing variety of goods, all in one place, and shopping became a popular leisure activity.
 While previously the norm had been the scarcity of resources, the industrial era created an unprecedented economic situation.
-For the first time in history, products were available in outstanding quantities, at outstandingly low prices, being thus available to virtually everyone in the industrialized West.
+For the first time in history products were available in outstanding quantities, at outstandingly low prices, therefore available to virtually everyone in the industrialized West.

 By the turn of the 20th century, the average worker in Western Europe or the United States still spent approximately 80–90% of their income on food and other necessities.
 What was needed to propel consumerism, was a system of mass production and consumption, exemplified by Henry Ford, an American car manufacturer.
 After observing the assembly lines in the meat-packing industry, Frederick Winslow Taylor brought his theory of scientific management to the organization of the assembly line in other industries; this unleashed incredible productivity and reduced the costs of commodities produced on assembly lines around the world.

 Consumerism has long had intentional underpinnings, rather than just developing out of capitalism.
 As an example, Earnest Elmo Calkins noted to fellow advertising executives in 1932 that "consumer engineering must see to it that we use up the kind of goods we now merely use", while the domestic theorist Christine Frederick observed in 1929 that "the way to break the vicious deadlock of a low standard of living is to spend freely, and even waste creatively".

-The older term and concept of "conspicuous consumption" originated at the turn of the 20th century in the writings of sociologist and economist, Thorstein Veblen.
+The older term and concept of "conspicuous consumption" originated at the turn of the 20th century in the writings of sociologist and economist Thorstein Veblen.
 The term describes an apparently irrational and confounding form of economic behaviour.
 Veblen's scathing proposal that this unnecessary consumption is a form of status display is made in darkly humorous observations like the following:

 The term "conspicuous consumption" spread to describe consumerism in the United States in the 1960s, but was soon linked to debates about media theory, culture jamming, and its corollary productivism.